Japan's Sony, Honda jointly making EVs for 2026 US delivery

 In March, Sony Group Corp. and Honda agreed to set up the 50-50 joint venture, with the idea of bringing together Honda’s expertise in autos, mobility technology and sales with Sony’s imaging, network, sensor and entertainment expertise.

-Production will take place at a Honda plant in the U.S., but details such as pricing, platform and the kind of battery to be used were not disclosed.
+Production will take place at one of Honda’s 12 plants in the U.S. But details such as pricing, platform and the kind of battery to be used were not disclosed.
 Production volume was also not given, but officials said this was a special model and not intended for massive sales.

 Mizuno, who is from Honda Motor Co., said the collaboration brings together hardware and software to deliver an emotionally satisfying experience on the move.